nmmneves/OPXAQL/README.md

 4- In the same directory do "vagrant up".
 It should download a VMI with OPX Version 2.2 pre-installed.

-5- Now in Virtual Box there should be running the VM you just downloaded.
+5- Now in Virtual Box, the VM you just downloaded should be running.

 6- Shutdown the VM.